playgrdstar/measure_marketrisk_VAR/README.md

-# Primer on Linear Regression
+# Simple Primer on Market Risk Measures

-Primer on linear regression with statsmodels and scikit-learn
+Simple introduction to VAR, one of the most commonly used measures of market risk